 Create a Larger Living Room

-To accomplish their mission, they divided the single room apartment in half.
-Next, it was decided to sacrifice some of the bedroom square footage, which starts at the back of the apartment, to establish a larger living room with a small home office near the front windows.
-A wallpaper feature... wall enhanced the sense of separation between the bedroom and living room.Continue to 3 of 26 below.
+They borrowed some of the bedroom square footage—which starts at the back of the apartment—to establish a larger living room with a small home office near the front windows.
+A wallpaper feature wall enhances the sense of separation between the bedroom and living room.Continue to 2 of 22 below.

-Blogger Jackie Claire from York Avenue used an IKEA KALLAX shelving unit to divide her tiny studio apartment into two distinct living areas.
-The best part, the smart piece of storage furniture cost less than $110.
+Blogger Jackie Clair from York Avenue used an IKEA KALLAX shelving unit to divide her tiny studio apartment into two distinct living areas.
+The best part: the smart piece of storage furniture cost less than $110.

-So that you know, many pieces from the KALLAX furniture collection can be easily customized to fit your unique taste and particular needs.
-Add on parts including drawers, baskets, and colorful storage boxes add personality while providing concealed storage.Continue to 8 of 26 below.
+This particular furniture collection can be customized with add-on parts—drawers, baskets, and colorful storage boxes—that add personality while providing concealed storage.Continue to 7 of 22 below.

 Maximize Space With Transforming Furniture

 This smart, room-maximizing system created by ICOSA Design brought supersized function to a tiny condo in San Francisco.
-The unit combines a loft styled bedroom on top of a multifunctional room packed with transforming furniture.
+The unit combines a loft-style bedroom on top of a multifunctional room packed with transforming furniture.
 A favorite feature is the dining room table that folds into the built-in cabinetry.
-Notice the wall facing the woman?
-It conceals a full-size Murphy bed for houseguests.Continue to 9 of 26 below.
+The wall facing the seated woman conceals a full-size Murphy bed for houseguests.1:06

-Most of the furniture cherry picked by interior design firm Black and Milk for this 270 square footage studio apartment has a space-saving superpower.
+Most of the furniture chosen by interior design firm Black & Milk for this 270-square foot studio apartment has a space-saving superpower.
 A secret cabinet conceals a wall bed that pulls down over the sofa.
-The mirrored wall on the right is (surprise!) free-standing storage made up of five wardrobe cabinets lined up side by side.
-Not shown is a shallow console that opens up to a six-seat dining room table.Continue to 10 of 26 below.
+The mirrored wall on the right is—surprise—free-standing storage made up of five wardrobe cabinets lined up side by side.
+Not shown is a shallow console that opens up to a six-seat dining room table.Continue to 9 of 22 below.

-Plywood and a heaping dose of creativity turned this minuscule rental seen on Svenska Maklarhuset into a cozy, studio apartment.
+Plywood and a heaping dose of creativity turned this minuscule rental seen on Svenska Maklarhuset into a cozy studio apartment.
 The lumber was used to construct the piece of platform furniture with built-in storage drawers on the left.
 The unit separates the bedroom from the living room by lifting the mattress nearly three feet above the floor.
-To boost the sense of separateness, we suggest hanging a floor to ceiling curtain.Continue to 11 of 26 below.
+To boost the sense of separateness, try hanging a floor-to-ceiling curtain.Continue to 10 of 22 below.

-Making room to plop down a mattress—not to mention a sofa, in a studio apartment that barely measures 129 square feet is nearly impossible without a phenomenal renovation like this one by Julie Nabucet Architectures.
+Making room to plop down a mattress—not to mention a sofa—in a studio apartment that measures barely 129 square feet seems impossible.
+But this renovation by Julie Nabucet Architectures pulls it off.

-The feature that makes the most of the teensy square footage is a custom raised platform that doubles as a room divider.
-The clever unit conceals a full-size trundle bed.
+The custom raised platform doubles as a room divider and cleverly conceals a full-size trundle bed.
 When partially extended, the mattress doubles as a sofa.
-When it is time to crash, just pull the bed entirely... out.Continue to 13 of 26 below.
+When it is time to crash, just pull the bed entirely out.Continue to 12 of 22 below.